WWE News: Hall Of Famer Said He Was Asked To Manage Top ‘Monday Night Raw’ Tag Team Prior To Pandemic

-Paul Ellering was a guest on the latest episode of the Two Man Power Trip podcast, and he opened up about almost returning to WWE to manage The Authors of Pain before the pandemic.
+Paul Ellering was a guest on the latest episode of the Two Man Power Trip podcast, and he opened up about almost returning to WWE to manage The Authors of Pain before the coronavirus crisis.

 Ellering revealed that he was excited to work with the performers and the company again.
 His role wouldn’t have demanded him to adhere to the promotion’s busy travel schedule either.